PrashamTrivedi/MongoObsidianNotes/PSTT/Optimizing Storage.md

 	- If we use `a,c` Index will be utilised and scan all documents with `a` (this is intended stage), then scan all documents with `b` (which was never desired or even mentioned in query) and then filter out `c`, thus despite the index being used it is not utilised fully.

 ### ESR Rule
-- While creating compound index consider following rule.
+- While creating compound index consider following rule. #recommendation
 	- Equality before Range
 	- Equality before Sort
 	- Sort before Range